 PASTOR'S WEEKLY MESSAGE:

 Thanks so much for your visit!
-We hope you enjoyed your time on our website.
+We hope you enjoy your time on our website.
 It is good to have you here.
 We may not be as big and fancy here as some places but we have important people here .....people like you!
 We hope your journey with the Lord is going well and please, stop by to visit us again.
-We try to update this site on a weekly basis.
+We try to update this site on regular basis, even weekly.

 A special link because it is a great article about St. Jacob.
 Part of it was in the paper but we have the entire blog article here with some good pictures:

 November 2-Eagle Court of Honor for Jacob Boyd

 November 9-Miracle Sunday